MyPureCloud/genesys-spark/README.md

 ## Updates

-If you are a consumer of this library, please subscribe to the "Common UI Development" mailing list to recieve any important updates about breaking changes or upcoming releases.
+If you are a consumer of this library, please subscribe to the "Common UI Development" mailing list to receive any important updates about breaking changes or upcoming releases.
 You can find instructions on how to subscribe to a new mailing list [here](https://intranet.genesys.com/spaces/viewspace.action?key=IC), under "Self-Service Email Distribution Groups"